4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

 #### **_Connnectors_**

-A crucial module documented in this doc [section](https://3flqfei0stazaa.instant.forestry.io/docs/connectors/).
+A crucial module I created for this environment.
+Documented in this [section](https://3flqfei0stazaa.instant.forestry.io/docs/connectors/).

 #### **_RE (Regex)_**